Experiences at the green o

 Wintertime Trail Adventures

 Get your hearts racing.Looking for a way to combat your winter blues?
-Soon you’ll be shrieking with glee at 100 miles an hour.
+Soon you’ll be shrieking with glee at top speed as you zoom across the frozen tundra.
 With three types of snowmobile tours, the green o becomes a special paradise for thrill-seekers.
-Fat Tire Electric Bike tours are equally exhilarating, with quiet engines that let you enjoy the sights as well as the sounds of the pristine, white Montana landscape.
+Fat tire electric bike tours are equally exhilarating, with quiet engines that let you enjoy the sights as well as the sounds of the pristine, white Montana landscape.
 If you’ve ever wondered what the Iditarod is like, try getting pulled behind a team of huskies.
 They may seem adorable at first, but dogsledding is a powerful reminder that there is strength in numbers.
-To slow down, the green offers snowshoeing, a romantic way to take a long walk on a quiet winter morning, just you and your mate, alone with the trees.
-There’s no telling what wildlife you’ll see.
+To slow down, the green offers snowshoeing, a romantic way to take a long walk on a quiet winter morning, alone with the trees.

 Wintertime Equestrian Experiences